miethe/logos/README.md

 # Logos

-Collection of logos with links to sources
+Collection of logos, icons, diagrams, and other imagery.
+Sometimes with links to sources!

+## Overview

+This collection is largely focused on vector-based images, primarily SVG.
+However, in some cases you will also find Rasterized images, primarily .png; generally this is only for images without an existing SVG.

 ## Adding Logos